dwp/dataworks-admin-utils/README.md

 ## ami-cleanup

-An utility to clean up old AMIs.
+A utility to clean up old AMIs.

 ### Usage